mongodb/mongo-ruby-driver/docs/TUTORIAL.md

 #### Listing All Databases

-    connection.database_names.each { |name| puts name }
+    connection.database_names
-    connection.database_info.each { |info| puts info.inspect}
+    connection.database_info.each { |info| puts info.inspect }

     #### Dropping a Database
     connection.drop_database('database_name')

-#### Using a Database
+## Using a Database

-You use a Connection instance to obtain an Mongo:DB instance, which represents a named database.
+You use a Connection instance to obtain an Mongo::DB instance, which represents a named database.
 The database doesn't have to exist - if it doesn't, MongoDB will create it for you.
 The following examples use the database "mydb":

     db = connection.db("mydb")
     db = Mongo::Connection.new.db("mydb")